13 effective ways to learn Spanish for adults: Learn a language without leaving home

 It doesn’t matter if you’re slow, if you stutter, if you say it out loud or just in your head.
 Have a conversation about what you’re doing, how you feel or what your future plans are.
 There’s no judgement, which is exactly what you need to get over the initial inhibitions of speaking in a foreign language.

-I got into a weird habit in Latin America of always talking to dogs in Spanish – in the first 6 months there’s a fair chance I did more language practice with animals than humans.
+I got into a weird habit in Latin America of always talking to dogs in Spanish – to be honest, in the first 6 months of travel there’s a fair chance I did more Spanish language practice with animals than humans.

 As a female existing on the internet, it can get annoying with men trying to proposition you sometimes, but you can change the app settings to only show language partners of the same sex.